Darshan Dharmaraj

 Darshan Dharmaraj (தர்ஷன் தர்மராஜ், දර්ශන් ධර්මරාජ්; 2 March 1981 – 2 October 2022) was a Sri Lankan actor in film, theatre and television.
-He made his first television appearance through the Sidney Chandrasekara's teledrama A9.
+He made his first television appearance in Sidney Chandrasekara's teledrama A9.
 He was awarded Best Actor Awards at several Film festivals in Sri Lanka for his portrayal as ex-LTTE cadre in Asoka Handagama's movie Ini Avan (2012).

 Early life and education

 Dharmaraj was born in Rakwana, Sabaragamuwa Province, Sri Lanka.
-He completed education from St. John's Tamil College.
+He completed his education from St. John's Tamil College.

 Career

-In 2008, Dharmaraj was chosen for Sinhala script by Sydney Chandrasekara's television serial A-Nine.
+In 2008, Dharmaraj was chosen for a Sinhala script by Sydney Chandrasekara's television serial A-Nine.
 Although he was not fluent with Sinhala at the time, he learnt the language within three months.
 He began his cinema career with the 2008 film Prabhakaran.

 Death

 Dharmaraj died from a heart attack at Colombo National Hospital on 2 October 2022, at the age of 41.